SilvioWeging/kASA/README.md

 Proteus vulgaris	585	585	CP023965.1;NZ_NBUT01000031.1
 Hyphomicrobium denitrificans	53399	582899;670307	NC_014313.1;NC_021172.1
 ```
-The taxids are required to be integers and no header line is necessary.
+No header line is necessary.
 This file can be given to `build` via the `-c` parameter.

 ##### Necessary parameters
 * `-i (--input) <file/folder>`: Fasta file(s), can be gzipped.
 If you want to process multiple files at once, put them inside a folder and let the path end with `/`.
 No default.